omnibenchmark-renku/contributed-project-templates/omnibench-dataset/README.md

 ### 3. Load your data in Renku

-Simply run `bash src/load_dataset.sh` once you have correctly formated the data and filled in the metadata fields.
+Simply run `bash src/load_dataset.sh` in a terminal once you have correctly formated the data and filled in the metadata fields.
 The origin of your dataset is now tracked by Renku and you can use it for the next steps.

 ### 3B.
 Update your data

-In the case where you need to update your data (e.g. updated source data, corrections, etc), simply run:
+In the case where you need to update your data (e.g. updated source data, metadata, etc), simply run:

 `bash src/load_dataset.sh`